antoine3000/dok-antoine/content/2020-06-15-green-observatory/_index.md

 # Introduction

-*The Green Observatory* is how I chose to name my Fab Academy final project. *The Green Observatory* is a device that listens to the electrical activity of plants and represents it with a physical and meditative movement that we, humans, can observe and contemplate.
+*The Green Observatory*, my Fab Academy final project, is a device that listens to the electrical activity of plants and represents it with a physical and meditative movement that we, humans, can observe and contemplate.

 I designed, fabricated, programmed and documented this project in Barcelona in 2020.
 I used open-source software only and so are all my design and fabrication files.